mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/grids_and_guides.rst

 Grids and Guides Docker
 =======================

-The grids and guides docker replaces the :ref:`grid_tool` in Krita 3.0.

 This docker controls the look and the visibility of both the Grid and the Guides decorations.
 It also features a checkbox to quickly toggle snapping on or off.

 Grids